Westbourne School, Penarth

 Traditionally the school was strictly boys only.
-However, in the mid 1980s, the decision was taken to also accept girls and become a coeducational school.
+However, in the mid-1980s, the decision was taken to also accept girls and become a coeducational school.
 Westbourne School opened its 6th form for the Autumn term of 2008.
 The school introduced the speciality of the Diploma Programme of the International Baccalaureate Organisation in 2008.

-The school is housed within two buildings, approximately half a mile apart.
+The school is housed on two main campuses, approximately half a mile apart.
 The first houses the Nursery and Prep, the other the senior school and sixth form.
-Class sizes remain small, varying from a maximum of 20 in the senior school down to as low as 8 in some subjects.
-The academic results are consistently excellent and Westbourne School is nationally recognised as a high achieving school, named No.1 in Wales and IB School of the Year 2019 by the Sunday Times Schools Guide.
+Additionally, the school's 'Innovation Hub' is located opposite the senior school, and only a couple of minutes' walk from the Westbourne Boarding House.

-Westbourne School achieved the highest grading of excellent across all categories in its 2018 Estyn Inspection.
 The school is now owned by the Montague Place Group of Independent Schools.